An ambiguous employee handbook may alter the at-will relationship between an employer and employee.

-This means that either party may terminate the employment relationship at any time and for any reason.
-This relationship is different, however, in situations where there is a contract, either express or implied, that governs the conditions of employment.
-In these instances, both parties are bound by the terms of the contract and can be liable if there is a breach.
+In New Jersey, most employees are classified as “at will.”
+This means that either the employee or their employer may end the employment relationship at any time, for any legal reason, with or without notice or cause.
+If the parties enter into an employment contract, however, the terms of that agreement govern the conditions of employment and termination.
+Both parties are bound by the terms of the contract and can be liable if there is a breach.

 Woolley was later fired without cause, and he sued for wrongful termination.
 In his case, Woolley argued that by enumerating different methods of termination, his employer had modified the at-will relationship.
-Although the lower courts disagreed with Woolley and ruled in favor of his employer, the New Jersey Supreme Court eventually heard the case.
-There, the court found that by not listing “discharge without cause” in the employee handbook as a possible termination method, the employer created an implied employment contract with Woolley.
+The New Jersey Supreme Court found that by not listing “discharge without cause” in the employee handbook as a possible termination method, the employer created an implied employment contract with Woolley.

-Despite the way the Woolley case turned out, the New Jersey Supreme Court also gave employers an important piece of advice to avoid accidentally creating promises.
-The court stated that a simple disclaimer could have avoided this type of confusion or the mistaken belief that a contract or promise exists.
-In order to be sufficient, however, the disclaimer must be clear and prominent, such that it is not misleading or confusing.
+The New Jersey Supreme Court also gave employers an important piece of advice in the Wooley case to avoid accidentally creating promises in handbooks or other employment documents.
+It stated that a simple disclaimer could have avoided this type of confusion as to whether a contract or promise exists.
+In order to be sufficient, however, such a disclaimer must be clear and prominent, not misleading or confusing.

 Overall, the Woolley case protects New Jersey workers.
 The court’s decision means that employers cannot mislead their employees or make promises that they do not intend to keep.
 Unfortunately, sometimes it can be difficult for an employee to understand all of the terms and conditions of an employment contract or employee handbook and how it may affect your rights.